dandeviant/IFX-NI-Notes/README.md

 # IFX NI Notes

 Some theoretical must-knows related to Infineon IT OS NI network operation works.\
-I fully used Obsidian to write these.
+I used Obsidian and VS Code to write these.\
-You might want to use the same to read it.\
+Use whatever the fuck you want to read it.\

 https://obsidian.md/